SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 - <a name="altdistinctives" href="#contents" style="font-size:1.6em;">2.1 Alternative Distinctives</a>

-    The following is a description of the difference between what Norman Geisler calls extreme Calvinism (hyper-calvinism), which is not to be confused with what he calls strong Calvinism (17th century scholastic Calvinism), and moderate Calvinism (Amyraldism).
-I don't think that Geisler is describing Amyraldism, but rather another form of Moderate Calvinism.
+    The following is a description of the difference between what Norman Geisler calls extreme Calvinism (hyper-calvinism), which is not to be confused with what he calls strong Calvinism (17th century scholastic Calvinism), and moderate Calvinism (Amyraldism). **Geisler is describing a compatibilist version of Amyraldism.**

     |The Five Points|Extreme Calvinism|Moderate Calvinism|
     |:-:|:-:|:-:|
     |**T**otal Depravity|Intensive (Destructive)|Extensive (Corruptive)|